 Most trekkers reduce expenses by using purification tablets or refillable bottles.
 This approach also minimizes plastic waste in the region.

 Hiring a licensed guide significantly improves safety and organization.
-Guide daily rates in 2026 typically range from USD 25 to USD 35 per day.
+Guide daily rates in 2026 typically range from USD 25 to 35 per day.

 This fee generally includes: